May 23, 2019 by

 - Documenting family history.
 Supplying the next generation with the rich family history and stories experienced firsthand is a treasure that only older adults can provide.
 Help your senior loved one document his or her lifetime legacy in a scrapbook, writing, or video recording, and then share with family and friends.

-And, call on At Home Independent Living for the personalized in-home assistance that helps seniors find fulfillment and purpose, while remaining safe and comfortable in the familiarity of home.
+Call on At Home Independent Living for the personalized in-home assistance that helps seniors find fulfillment and purpose, while remaining safe and comfortable in the familiarity of home.
 We can provide transportation to engaging and meaningful activities, help plan and implement ideas to accomplish right at home, or simply take care of some of the everyday tasks around the home, such as cleaning and cooking, allowing family members to enjoy quality time together.
-You can contact us online or call us any time at (315) 579-HOME (4663).
+You can contact us online or call us any time at (315) 579-HOME (4663) to learn why our services and compassionate caregivers make us the leading home care company in Syracuse, NY and the surrounding areas.